What is depression?

 Treatments for depression

-Your GP can talk to you about talking therapies and whether you’d benefit from some medicines for your depression.
+Your GP can talk to you about talking therapies and whether you’d benefit from taking medicines for your depression.

-It’s important to see your GP so you can get the right diagnosis, and the right treatments, for the kind of depression you have.
+It’s important to see your GP so you can get the right diagnosis and the right treatments.

-There are lots of different treatment options for depression.
+There are lots of different treatment options for depression, including:

-Your GP or specialist may also refer you to pulmonary rehabilitation (PR) or another group exercise class.
-Research has shown PR improves not only your fitness, but your mental well-being as well.
+If you’re living with a lung condition that makes you breathless, you may also benefit from a referral to a pulmonary rehabilitation (PR) course.
+Research has shown PR improves not only your fitness, but your mental wellbeing as well.

 Your GP or healthcare professional can also give you advice if you’re thinking of complementary therapies like massage or meditation to help with symptoms of depression.